ninahonyango/SSH_Bash_Scripting/README.md

 sudo tail -f /var/log/auth.log
 ```

-As in the screenshot below, we can see failed password attempts logs in Metasploitable2's /var/log/auth.log:
+As in the screenshot below, at the very bottom, we can see failed password attempts logs in Metasploitable2's /var/log/auth.log:

 ![Metasploitable2 Failed Password Attempts Logs Screenshot](images/failedAuthlogs.png)

 *Screenshot of Metasploitable2 failed password attempts logs*

 ### Step 4: Creating Bash Script To Detect Brute-Force Attempts